oncodash/ontoweaver/docs/sections/tutorials.rst

 Introduction
 ^^^^^^^^^^^^

-To build up a SKG from scratch, you will need at least five files:
+To build up a SKG from scratch, you will need at least four files:

 1. some data, for instance in a table: ``data.csv``,
 2. An ontology file, containing the taxonomy of types you want